 If your wisdom teeth are impacted it can mean that your dentist will need to make an incision and sometimes a small portion of bone will have to be removed in order for them to be able to access your wisdom teeth.
 They will explain to you how you will be monitored during the surgery and discuss with you what you need to do after the surgery is complete.

 Another topic that will be discussed with you during your pre-surgical consultation is the option of which anaesthesia you will use while having your wisdom teeth removed.
 It will depend on the difficulty level that your wisdom teeth pose to the dentist or your comfort levels.
-The various options usually offered are to get the surgery done under Local Anaesthesia, with Nitrous Oxide sedation (laughing gas), with Penthrox, or Sleep Dentistry.
+The various options usually offered are to get the surgery done under Local Anaesthesia, with Happy gas sedation (laughing gas), with Penthrox, or Sleep Dentistry.
 Sometimes we may have to refer you to a specialist Oral and Maxillofacial Surgeon, to get the procedure done in a hospital set up under General Anaesthesia.

 If any kind of sedation is being used, the dentist will advise you that you will need someone to drive you to surgery and take you home.
 This is because prior to having your surgery you will be required to take some prescription drugs which will impair your senses.
 After the surgery, you will take around an hour for the anaesthesia to wear off so you will not be able to drive.